Stefano Agostini (cyclist): Biography

 He joined the team in 2011 as a stagiaire before signing on as a neo-pro for the 2012 season.

 On 20 September 2013 the UCI announced that Agostini was provisionally suspended for an adverse analytical finding for 0.7 nanogram per millilitre clostebol in an out-of-competition test taken on 21 August 2013.
-He was also fired by the team.
+He said his positive test was due to use of a topical cream to treat a rash, in what the Italian called was "an act of carelessness, in good faith, and I’m paying dearly for it".
+Agostini said he would not seek analysis of his B sample.
+He confirmed that he had been fired by the team.
 He was given a 15-month suspension for doping, ending 20 November 2014.